Dash-Industry-Forum/SAND-HTTP-Conformance-Client/README.md

-# SAND conformance client
+# SAND Conformance Client

-This implements a conformance client for ISO/IEC 23009-5 Server And Network asssited DASH (SAND).
+This implements a conformance client for ISO/IEC 23009-5 Server And Network- asssited DASH (SAND).

-It validates the incoming SAND messages as well as the protocols used by a SAND server.
+It validates the incoming SAND messages as well as the protocols used by the DANE.

 ## Requirements